Research Using Animals

 infographic reducing animal usage.

-Infographic: Reducing animal usage - Source: Tanner; Frontiers
+Reducing animal usage - Source: Tanner, Frontiers

 refinement